PetraOleum/2016-Notes/Advanced Genetics.markdown

 ####Next gen idea

-Start with chomosomal DNA, shear DNA into small pieces of 200 to 500 nt.
+Start with chromosomal DNA, shear DNA into small pieces of 200 to 500 nt.
 Add adaptors to fragment library, enrich and amplify library by PCR, and then sequence.

 The essence: